bitshares/bitshares-core/.github/ISSUE_TEMPLATE/build_error.md

 4. Here is the error output...
 5. See the error in the screenshot below...

-**Screenshots (optional)**
+**Console Logs (optional)**
-If applicable, add screenshots to demonstrate the build process and error output.
+Please provide the full console log, including all commands entered and their output.
+This will allow detailed troubleshooting.

 ## CORE TEAM TASK LIST
 - [ ] Evaluate `Build Error`